 The best way to avoid being scammed by a bogus website that flaunts outrageous discounts is to check the prices with major retailers.
 Sure, some of them can have some pretty high discounts, but not all.
 So, if a website has products at outrageous prices, it’s obviously a trap.
 Steer clear and purchase only from legit vendors.

-Black Friday is here to stay.
-Watch out for spammy messages, track your orders, and don’t be afraid to use the junk folder if an email looks fishy.
-As always, all comments, rants, and beer donations are more than welcome.
-Safe shopping!
+Black Friday is here to stay, but you should make sure to watch out for spammy messages, track your orders, and don’t be afraid to use the junk folder if an email looks fishy.